-3 These interviews were conducted as a follow-up to a recent exhibition on Hull's Italian community, entitled 'Italian Connections', which found that the city's links with Italy have their origins in the 14th century, and the Italian community in Hull has had a significant impact on the city's heritage, culture, architecture, and economy.
-The exhibition was held at the Streetlife Museum in Hull 24 February -1 July 2018 and was the idea of Heritage Learning, a team of cultural and creative learning specialists based in Hull, who manage and deliver the creative and cultural learning programmes across the city's eleven museum, gallery and History Centre sites.
+3 These interviews were conducted as a follow-up to a recent exhibition on Hull's Italian community, entitled "Italian Connections," which found that the city's links with Italy have their origins in the fourteenth century and that the Italian community in Hull has had a significant impact on the city's heritage, culture, architecture, and economy.
+The exhibition was held at the Streetlife Museum in Hull, February 24 to July 1, 2018, and was the idea of Heritage Learning, a team of cultural and creative learning specialists based in Hull, who manage and deliver the creative and cultural learning programs across the city's eleven museums, galleries, and History Centre sites.
 The authors collaborated with Heritage Learning on the design of parts of the exhibition and in particular on providing the research into contemporary Italian links in Hull in the restaurant sector.
 See Humber Museums Partnership (2018) for more information about the exhibition.
 Central to the exhibition's narrative were the histories of prominent families and their contribution to Hull's community, economy, and culture.
-Following the February launch, families who had not featured prominently in the initial research that informed the exhibition's content, began and continued to contact the Heritage Learning team, in order to have their stories included.
-It soon became apparent that the exhibition had become an opportunity for many of these families to rediscover and even discover for the first time their own Italian connections.
-The exhibition arguably became a moment of rediscovery of the Italian community in Hull, and an opportunity for members therein to re-identify as part of this.
-Sharing family histories and stories with the 'Italian Connections' project and exhibition even became the point at which the community articulated its own existence in the 21st century.
+Following the February launch, families who had not featured prominently in the initial research that informed the exhibition's content began and continued to contact the Heritage Learning team in order to have their stories included.
+It soon became apparent that the exhibition had become an opportunity for many of these families to rediscover and even discover their own Italian connections for the first time.
+Sharing family histories and stories with the "Italian Connections" project and exhibition even became the point at which the community articulated its own existence in the twentyfirst century.